chuanqisun/htmaa-2025/src/posts/week-12/index.md

 ```

 As seen on the PCB, each connector has six pins: two for the LED and four for the TRRS.
-Among the four TRRS pins, one is ground (second from the left for the left column, and second from the right for the right column).
+Among the four TRRS pins, one is ground (second from the left in the left column, and second from the right in the right column).

 ![Switchboard circuit](./media/final-switchboard-01.webp)
 **The address bits are baked into the hardware**

-The Operator reads the address bits:
+The Operator would read the address bits in a loop:

 ```cpp
 const int inputPins[] = { D3, D4, D5 };